 In the past, both local Indigenous people and European people consumed the shearwaters on Phillip Island.
 The Bunurong/Boonwurrung felt the nutrient-rich oil found in short-tailed shearwaters had medicinal qualities for such health issues as arthritis.
 The shearwater eggs were also sought after by early European settlers who threatened the survival of the colonies with their unsustainable overharvesting practices.

 Current threats include natural predators like pacific gulls, ravens, swamp harriers, hawks and eagles, with eggs at risk from silver gulls, ravens and large gulls.
 A number of colonies have disappeared due to habitat loss from farming and urban developments, soil erosion, foxes, roaming dogs, feral cats, and the encroachment of weeds like Kikuyu grass.

-When fledglings take off for their migration they can inadvertently land on roads, perhaps because they mistake street and car lights for the sun and water, and are killed by cars.
+When fledglings take off for their migration they can inadvertently land on roads, perhaps because they mistake street and car lights for the sun and water and are killed by cars.
 At sea, short-tailed shearwaters are affected by overfishing, entanglement in fishing nets, oil spills and the ingestion of and entanglement in plastic pollution.

 Short-tailed shearwaters are now a protected species.
-Phillip Island Nature Parks provide a sanctuary for the short-tailed shearwaters.
+Phillip Island Nature Parks provides a sanctuary for the short-tailed shearwaters.
 Rangers protect them through predator control programs, habitat management, education and a Shearwater Rescue Patrol to safeguard fledglings landing on our roads as they begin their migration.